Comprehensive and compassionate treatment.

 Medical and behavioral problems can cause feather loss in exotic birds.
-Sometimes a bird is feather-picking out of an environmental frustration and sometimes a bird loses its feathers without picking due to illness.
+Sometimes a bird is feather-picking out of environmental frustration and sometimes a bird loses its feathers without picking due to illness.
 Understanding the difference and properly diagnosing the animal is a challenge that takes a trained specialist in bird care.
-At North Central Animal Hospital, we have that expertise through our owner, Dr. Hillary Frank, who holds the rare distinction of certification as a Diplomate by the American Board of Veterinary Practitioners (ABVP), specializing in Avian Practice.
+At North Central Animal Hospital, we have that expertise through our hospital founder, Dr. Hillary Frank, who holds the rare distinction of certification as a Diplomate by the American Board of Veterinary Practitioners (ABVP), specializing in Avian Practice.
 For feather problems in birds, treatment at our Phoenix veterinarian is comprehensive and compassionate.

 Behavioral Treatment for Bird Feather-Picking at Our Vet in Phoenix

 If you have noticed your exotic bird is picking or plucking its feathers, take inventory of its environment and daily activities.
 Behavioral treatment for bird feather-picking at our vet in Phoenix starts with taking your pet's health history.
 Improper diet is one of the most common causes of feather-picking.
-We can recommend a diet rich in variety with high-quality pellets and colorful fruits and vegetables.
+We can recommend a diet rich in variety with high-quality pellets and colorful vegetables.
 A bird that is not stimulated may also pick at its feathers out of boredom or frustration.
 Lack of quality sleep (10 to 12 hours nightly) and infrequent bathing are also contributing factors.
 At your appointment, we will ask questions and carefully listen to best understand your pet's unique situation and then suggest changes for a happier, healthy bird.

 Veterinary Care for Feather Loss from Illness